Normal caudate nuclei.

 GFAP immunostain, showing gliosis.
 Left: HD; right: normal caudate nucleus.

-Caudate nucleus from Huntington\'s disease (left) and from normal brain (right)
+Caudate nucleus from Huntington's disease (left) and from normal brain (right).
+GFAP immunostain.

 Huntington's Disease (HD) is a fatal autosomal dominant condition that begins usually in the4th to 5th decade of life and is characterized by behavioral changes, chorea, and dementia.
 In a small percentage of cases, symptoms begin before age 20.
 Gross examination of the brain reveals atrophy of the caudate nucleus and putamen and dilatation of the anterior horns of the lateral ventricles, which are obvious on MRI in advanced cases.
 Milder changes may be detected on neuroimaging years before the onset of symptoms.
+Degeneration begins in the caudal portions of the caudate and putamne and advances rostrally.
 Cortical atrophy is also present in advanced cases.
 Microscopically, there is loss of medium size spiny, enkephalin-containing internuncial neurons in the caudate nucleus and putamen, loss of cortical neurons, and gliosis.
 Proliferation of reactive astrocytes causes the affected nuclei to appear more cellular than normal.
 There are also neuronal intranuclear inclusions containing huntingtin, the protein encoded by HTT (see below).

 molecular abnormality of HD is CAG